 You select sequential or bump action on the side.
 The switch itself is actually pretty tough to move.
 While this should prevent accidental changing of modes, I felt like I might break it when I first flipped it.
 I’m hoping that it will get a little easier as I use it more.
 The other mode to choose is between motor speeds.
 You’ll find this hidden behind the rafter hook when it is tucked away.
 The lower speed is for 2″ – 3″ nails, while 3-1/4″ to 3-1/2″ should be fired in the higher speed mode.
 Using the lower speed on the smaller nails should improve efficiency for the battery.
 However, it’s certainly able to fire them in high-speed mode should you need more power in harder materials.

-You’ll find that there is a trigger lock off for safety during non-use and transportation.
+You’ll find that there is a trigger lock-off for safety during non-use and transportation.
 There’s also a swiveling rafter hook that’s very handy.
 It is rigid and substantial enough to come across as very durable.
 It is wide enough to accommodate hanging on 2x material and can rotate around to either side.

 Three main areas of performance were in my sights: power, speed, and run time.
 I was shooting 2-3/8″ nails and the power is adequate.
-I can fully drive each nail in the recommended speed setting of low without much of an issue.
+I can fully drive each nail in the recommended Low-speed setting without much of an issue.
 Bumping it up to the higher speed setting, I can easily sink each nail below the surface in softer materials like pine.
 Hardwoods and LVL are a different story.

 Runtime is pretty solid with this nailer.
 Firing framing nails is no joke when it comes to producing enough power and using a 20V battery to do it.
 I was able to get in more than 500 shots before stopping to recharge the battery.
 While there was still some juice left, it’s not a good idea to completely discharge a Lithium-ion battery if you’d like to maintain your battery and extend its lifespan.
 For the Pros out there, 500 shots are good, but you’re probably going to want a second battery as a spare while the other recharges.